Last Updated on July 19, 2023 by Igor Karni

-That said, e-Biking is a form of exercise that brings many benefits, particularly for older riders.
-This article will aim to inform on the top health benefits of e-Biking for seniors!
+That said, e-bike riding is a form of exercise that brings many benefits, particularly for older riders.
+This article will aim to inform on the top health benefits of e-bike riding for seniors!

-As an exercise that is considered an aerobic sport (source), e-Biking helps to improve cardiovascular health (heart, lungs, and blood flow).
-Because of this, e-Biking can actually help to prevent conditions like heart disease, type II diabetes, cancer, and more.
+As an exercise that is considered an aerobic sport (source), riding an e-bike helps to improve cardiovascular health (heart, lungs, and blood flow).
+Because of this, e-bike riding can actually help to prevent conditions like heart disease, type II diabetes, cancer, and more.

-Regular e-Biking can help to improve lung capacity, blood pressure, metabolism, and much more.
+Regular e-bike rides can help to improve lung capacity, blood pressure, metabolism, and much more.
 Not only that, but many e-Bike riders have noted that this form of exercise has helped them to massively improve their overall fitness.

-Most prominently, a study from the University of Basel (source) showed that e-Biking is comparable to traditional bikes in its ability to improve cardiorespiratory fitness, even despite the electric assistance feature.
+Most prominently, a study from the University of Basel (source) showed that riding an electric bicycle is comparable to traditional bikes in its ability to improve cardiorespiratory fitness, even despite the electric assistance feature.
 This is primarily to do with the fact that e-Bikes allow riders to reach higher biking speeds.

 Maintaining an active lifestyle at any age is imperative to supporting and having good overall health, and can even help to manage pre-existing illnesses, which will be explored in the next section.